 Results were quickly seen after the first 2 doses.
 My bird’s crop was no longer distended with foamy contents.
 Even though she still had hard straw bits in her crop, it seemed to empty well overnight.

-Although the forum information stated the treatment use of three entire suppositories I held off at using just one.
-After 3 days I placed Sterling back in the pen with the rest of my flock.
-She returned to pellet/crumble layer feed supplemented with grit, however I did not offer scratch feed for one full week.
+Although the forum information stated the treatment use of three entire suppositories, I held off at using just one.
+After 3 days, I placed Sterling back in the pen with the rest of my flock.
+She returned to the pellet/crumble layer feed supplemented with grit; however, I did not offer scratch feed for one full week.

 In the end, it can pay off to try treatments that are a little out of the ordinary.
 Sometimes, the benefits far outweigh the risk if you know your chicken is on the downhill slide.